Unusual Options Activity Insight: Cleanspark | Benzinga

 Unusual Options Activity Insight: Cleanspark

-Cleanspark (NASDAQ:CLSK) shares experienced unusual options activity on Monday.
-The stock price moved up to $14.87 following the option alert.
+Cleanspark (NASDAQ:CLSK) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $15.2 following the option alert.

 - Trade Type: CALL